Przemyslaw-Podolski/test-driven-development/readme.md

 This project is licensed under the MIT License - see the LICENSE file for details.
 Acknowledgments

-    ```sh
 This project is intended for educational purposes to demonstrate Test Driven Development (TDD) practices.
 Inspired by various TDD tutorials and examples available online.
-    ```